sorokadima/LLM-engineer-handbook-uaUK/README.md

 - [LLM Agents MOOC](https://youtube.com/playlist?list=PLS01nW3RtgopsNLeM936V4TNSsvvVglLc&si=LAonD5VfG9jFAOuE) - A playlist of 11 lectures by the Berkeley RDI Center on Decentralization & AI, featuring guest speakers like Yuandong Tian, Graham Neubig, Omar Khattab, and others, covering core topics on Large Language Model agents.

+## Contributing

+This is an active repository and your contributions are always welcome!

+I will keep some pull requests open if I'm not sure if they are awesome for LLM frameworks, you could vote for them by adding 👍 to them.

+---

+If you have any question about this opinionated list, do not hesitate to contact me https://www.linkedin.com/in/li-yin-ai/.